 If you’re looking to trade a high volume of cryptocurrency, use BTC Markets or Independent Reserve (see my BTC Markets review and Independent Reserve review).
 BTC Markets and Independent Reserve are the biggest exchanges in Australia and they have the highest trading volume for Bitcoin and Ethereum, which means their spreads (i.e. the difference between buyer bids and seller asks) are low and it’s much easier to buy and sell a large volume of cryptocurrency on them (if it’s a major cryptocurrency like Bitcoin, at least).
 I personally mostly trade on Independent Reserve, but if you’re really a big trader BTC Markets is better because their fees go way down if you’re trading high volume.

 If you’re looking to trade a medium amount of cryptocurrency and want a good general-purpose exchange, use CoinSpot or CoinJar (see my CoinSpot review and CoinJar review).
 CoinSpot and CoinJar are good exchanges with good fees if you use them properly.
-They don’t quite have the trading volume of BTC Markets or Independent Reserve, so I am putting them in my “good general-purpose exchange” category.
+CoinJar in particular has fantastically-low fees now (it’s possible to trade there basically for free) as they’ve brought their fees way down in the past year.
+CoinSpot and CoinJar don’t quite have the trading volume of BTC Markets or Independent Reserve, so I am putting them in my “good general-purpose exchange” category.
 They will be cheaper for you than BTC Markets or Independent Reserve if you’re not trading large volume, though, and will always be cheaper than Digital Surge or Swyftx if you use their exchange and not their instant buy/sell features (see my reviews of them, linked above, where I explain this).

 If you’re looking to buy Bitcoin for more than it’s worth and sell Bitcoin for less than it’s worth, use Cointree (see my Cointree review).
 I consider Cointree the worst place for buying cryptocurrency because the prices they give you (either for buying or selling) have always been far worse than other places when I’ve checked them.